san-digital/mcp-lockdown/README.md

 ## Built-in Policy Rules

-`PolicyManager` gives you control over what policies apply to your MCPs, some built in examples that review descriptions:
+`PolicyManager` gives you control over what policies apply to your MCPs, some built in examples that review descriptions - it's recommended that you bring your own policies rather than using these examples:

 - `hasDescription` - block a tool that does not have a description.
 - `noFilesystem` – blocks hints of filesystem access (e.g. `fs.readFileSync`).
 - `noExec` – blocks child-process execution (`exec(`, `spawn(`).
 - `noEval` – blocks use of `eval(`.
-- `networkAllowlist` – only allows HTTP/HTTPS URLs from trusted domains (configurable via `MCP_NETWORK_ALLOWLIST`).
+- `networkAllowlist` – only allows HTTP/HTTPS URLs from trusted domains (configurable via `MCP_NETWORK_ALLOWLIST` env variable).
-- `maxDescriptionLength` – enforces a configurable character cap on tool descriptions (default: 200, configurable via `MCP_MAX_DESCRIPTION_LENGTH`).
 - `noHiddenInstructions` – disallows hidden-instruction patterns (YAML frontmatter, code fences, placeholders).
-- `nameConventions` – enforces lowercase alphanumeric and hyphens in tool names.
 - `noZeroWidth` – blocks zero-width and invisible Unicode characters.

 ## Installation